 The amount that each applicant is awarded is based on our Housing Affordability Scale that is completed as part of the application package.
 This scale indicates how much an applicant can safely afford to repay without affecting any of their prior financial commitments.
 There is also a 1% down payment deposit that is payable when an applicant accepts the mortgage offer.
 The down payment will be paid in full back to the applicant at the end of the building or buying process.

 The Mohawks of the Bay of Quinte have a rental home program that provides comfortable, affordable shelter to approximately 181 MBQ members and their families residing on the Tyendinaga Mohawk Territory.
 The rental units that are available include six-plex, four-plex, tri-plex, duplex and detached single family homes.
 Depending on the size of family, and the availability of units, applicants will be matched to a unit based on housing need, after being approved through our Rental Application process.
 Please note that we have a lengthy waiting list for rental housing and most candidates do not get a housing match immediately.
-It can take up to three years to reach the top of our waiting list.
+It can take up to seven years to reach the top of our waiting list.
 The Mohawks of the Bay of Quinte also offer some rent geared to income rental units and seniors one-story apartments and single detached homes.
 There are also a few wheelchair accessible units for applicants with mobility issues.

 Market Based Housing Program

 The MBQ Market Based Housing Program provides repayable funding in the form of mortgages to MBQ members wishing to build or buy a home on the Tyendinaga Mohawk Territory.
 The amount of funding that is accessible to applicants of this program is limited and is negotiated in a contract between the Bank of Montreal and the Tyendinaga Mohawk Council.